nickfrosty/website/content/articles/dev/devops/redirect-http-to-https-force-https-with-htaccess.md

 ---
 title: "Redirect http to https: force https with htaccess"
 blurb: "Fact: if your site does not force https then it is not secure.
 So fix it."
-description: "These days, if your site does not force https then it may not be secure.
-Chrome, Brave, and Firefox will give nasty security warnings to your users if you site is not secured with https/ssl."
+description: "Don't live pre-Y2K.
+Force https and SSL on your website using this .htaccess code snippet"
 image: /media/articles/htaccess/force-https-with-htaccess-redirect-http-to-https.jpg
 date: 2021-07-10 00:00 EST
 tags: htaccess, litespeed
 # nextPage: "deploy-an-anchor-program"
 ---

+These days, if your site does not force https then it may not be secure.
+Chrome, Brave, and Firefox will give nasty security warnings to your users if you site is not secured with https/ssl.

-Using your website's .htaccess file, you can **force https** to all of your users.
+Using your website's `.htaccess` file, you can **force https** to all of your users.
 Securing your site, and getting rid of the annoying "insecure website" message.

 ![force your website to always have https/ssl](/media/articles/htaccess/force-https-with-htaccess-redirect-http-to-https.jpg)